ENSafrica: Offices

-In August 2012, ENSafrica became the first African headquartered law firm with integrated offices across different African jurisdictions, with the opening of offices in Rwanda and Burundi, which office was closed in 2015.
+In August 2012, ENS became the first African headquartered law firm with integrated offices across different African jurisdictions, with the opening of offices in Rwanda and Burundi, which office was closed in 2015.

 This was shortly followed by another office opening in the Ugandan capital of Kampala in December 2012.
-In December 2013, ENSafrica announced a merger with Mauritius' largest and oldest firm, De Comarmond & Koenig.
+In December 2013, ENS announced a merger with Mauritius' largest and oldest firm, De Comarmond & Koenig.

 On 1 November 2014, the firm announced the opening of two offices in the Namibian capital Windhoek and Swakopmund respectively, with a third Namibian office, in Walvis Bay, opening soon thereafter.
 This was done through a merger with local Namibian law firm Lorentz Angula.

-Former CEO, Piet Faber, is quoted (31 March 2014) as saying that ENSafrica will open offices in at least six other African jurisdictions over the next two years.
+Former CEO, Piet Faber, is quoted (31 March 2014) as saying that ENS will open offices in at least six other African jurisdictions over the next two years.

 On 1 May 2015, the firm announced the opening of its 13th office on the African continent, following a merger with local Tanzanian law firm, Rex Attorneys.

-In 2015, ENSafrica closed its Burundi office.
+In 2015, ENS closed its Burundi office.

-The most recent office to be opened was formed through a merger with local Ghanaian firm Oxford & Beaumont Solicitors, and formally opened as ENSafrica Ghana on 1 December 2015.
+The most recent office to be opened was formed through a merger with local Ghanaian firm Oxford & Beaumont Solicitors, and formally opened as ENS Ghana on 1 December 2015.
 Oxford & Beaumont Solicitors was the first Ghanaian firm to open representative offices in London.

 The company has offices in several countries and cities: